RichardZJM/K-MTP-training/research_notebook.md

     0 & wk
 \end{cases}$$

 Where $\phi^(n)$ represents the $n$th Chebyshev polynomial.
+This generates a Chebyshev polynomial sequence that smoothly decays to zero at the cutoff radius.

 ####Angular Component of the Moment Tensor Descriptors
 The angular component is a series of $\nu$ outer products performed on the position vector between the originating atom and its $j$th neighbour.
-The value is dependent on the exact moment tensor.
+The value of $\nu$ is dependent on the exact moment tensor descriptor.
 This angular component works to capture the angular information between two atoms and results in a tensor whose rank is equivalent to $\nu$.

-####Determining Basis Functions from Moment Tensor Descriptors
-A moment tensor descriptor is described by two parameters,
+####MTP Model Overview
+Overall,  the MTP potential provides a framework atop which radial and angular components are considered.
+Additionally, the tensor operations performed on the descriptors maintain the model's invariance to permutations, rotations, reflection, and translation.
+MTP has two hyperparameters which affect its accuracy and computational cost: $N_o$ and $\textrm{lev}_{\max}$ which determine the number of basis functions expressions and the number of Chebyshev polynomials evaluated in the radial basis set.

+### Training
+To prepare an MTP for usage in MD simulations like LAMMPS, training is generally performed on quantum-mechanical databases.
+The initial training is performed using the energies $E^{qm}$, forces , and stress tensors